 Cook kohlrabi or eat it raw.
-Kohlrabi tastes like a mild, sweet turnip with a bit of radish tang.
+Kohlrabi is crunchy like a radish and tastes like a mild, sweet turnip with a bit of radish tang.
 Young kohlrabi is juicy and crisp and delicate.

 How to Choose Kohlrabi

 - Select kohlrabi that is firm and heavy for its size with crisp deeply colored leaves that have no yellowing on their tips.
 The base should be free of cracks.

 - Small to medium-sized bulbs will be sweet and tender.

 - Overly large bulbs will be tough and strong tasting.

 - The skin of the kohlrabi base is edible when young.
 It is best to remove the skin of mature kohlrabi.
 The flesh of the base has the texture of celery root or turnip.
 Kohlrabi is the most tender when the base is less than 3 inches (7.5 cm) in diameter.

 - Kohlrabi stalks are crunchy like broccoli and have a hint of radish and cucumber taste to them.
 The leaves can have the flavor of turnip greens.

 - Kohlrabi will keep tightly wrapped for up to 4 days in the refrigerator.
 If you want to store the base longer, remove the leaves which otherwise will draw moisture away from the base causing it to lose its crispness.